Alessandro Micai: Senior career

 In July 2014, Mangia was appointed manager of Serie B club Bari.
 Later that month, he signed Micai as backup to Enrico Guarna and Antonio Donnarumma.
 Although Mangia's tenure lasted only a few months, Micai remained, and made his first-team debut in the penultimate match of the season, in a 3–2 win at home to Brescia.
 After good performances in that and the following match, Bari took up their option to extend Micai's contract until 2017, and he began the new campaign as second-choice goalkeeper behind Guarna.
 In February 2016, Guarna was sent off late in a match against Crotone, with Bari 2–1 ahead but having used all their substitutes.
 Outfielder Riccardo Maniero went in goal, but was unable to save the ensuing penalty or keep out a stoppage-time winner.

 Guarna was suspended for the next match, so Micai came into the side and saved a first-half penalty as Bari secured a draw away to Avellino.
 He kept his place – and a clean sheet – in the next fixture, against Latina, and continued as first choice for the remainder of the season, as Bari finished fifth and qualified for the play-offs.
 In the preliminary round, they recovered from 3–0 down at home to eighth-placed Novara to force extra time.
 If the scores remained level, the higher-placed team would qualify, but although Novara had a man sent off and Micai produced a triple save to foil Federico Casarini (twice) and Andrey Galabinov, the latter scored with a header with six minutes left and Bari were eliminated.

 On 2 August 2018, following the bankruptcy of Bari, he joined Serie B club Salernitana on a 5-year contract.

 On 13 July 2021, he joined Reggina on a season-long loan, with an option to buy and a conditional obligation to buy.

 On 2 January 2023, Micai signed with Cosenza in Serie B until the end of the 2022–23 season.

+After two seasons with Cosenza, he moved abroad for the first time, joining the Romanian Liga I club CFR Cluj in 2025.